 - Y-linked inheritance

 The observed effect of a gene (the appearance of a disorder) is called the phenotype.

 In autosomal dominant inheritance, the abnormality or abnormalities usually appear in every generation.
-Each time an affected woman has a child, that child has a 50% chance of inheriting the disease.
+Each time an affected parent, either male or female, has a child, that child has a 50% chance of inheriting the disease.

 People with one copy of a recessive disease gene are called carriers.
 Carriers usually don't have symptoms of the disease.
 But, the gene can often be found by sensitive laboratory tests.